srad1292/wrestling-sim-notes/notes/pre-development/Create list of game modes.md

 - Play a single match of any type with selected wrestlers

 Singles Tournament
-- Each round can have a specific match type
+- Each round can have a specific match type and overall type
+	- by overall type mean round robin, bracket, etc
+	- round robin -> x groups of y, single or double, z continue on
+	- bracket x people, with y byes, x-y needs to be a power of 2

 Tag Tournament
 - Each round can have a specific match type